interledger/rfcs/0015-ilp-addresses/0015-ilp-addresses.md

 Connectors maintain a _routing table_ of ILP addresses.
 Routing is a recursive lookup through the routing tables of any number of connectors.
 When a connector receives a query, it finds the [longest prefix match](https://en.wikipedia.org/wiki/Longest_prefix_match) for the queried address.
 Then, it follows one of the following cases:

 - If the matching address is marked for local delivery, the connector prepares a transfer to that address in one of the ledgers connected to it.
-The connector's ledger plugin maps the ILP address to an account within the ledger.
+The connector maps the ILP address to an account within the ledger.
 (This is the base case.)
 - If the matching address is marked as forwarded delivery, it has the address of another connector associated with it in the routing table.
 The connector makes a routing lookup on the connector associated with the address.
 (This is the recursive case.)

 ## Address Requirements